 It might be that very few people are born with the innate ability to use their powers of belief.
-Most of us have to learn how to do this.
-The beauty of this natural power is that we can all learn to master it, with diligence and perseverance.
+Certainly, most of us have to learn how to do this.
+The beauty of this natural power is that, with diligence and perseverance, we can all learn to master it.
 We can earn the right to peak performance.
-This is the beauty of BodyWHealth – by doing simple things consistently and purposefully, we have the ability to attain WHealth.
-It’s in our own hands!

-I define belief as “the deep faith in a current or future state that compels appropriate action and makes success inevitable”.
-You raise your eyes at the final word?
+I define belief as, “the deep faith in a current or future state that compels appropriate action and makes success inevitable.”
+Did you raise your eyes at the final word?
 Yes, I truly believe that this power makes success inevitable.
-In my book, and on my website, you’ll read numerous quotes of successful people who agree.
+Many of the world’s most renowned people have identified the power of belief—they’ve said so publicly!

-I challenged myself to distill belief down to its simplest components – a list of actions that you can take that will help you to master the power of belief.
-Here it is, in 3 words:
+I challenged myself to distill belief down to its simplest components, a list of actions that you can take that will help you to master the power of belief.
+Here it is:

-- Be Grateful.
-Start every day with 3 simple gratitudes – thoughts about things for which you are thankful.
+- Be grateful.
+Start every day with three simple gratitudes, thoughts about things for which you are thankful.
 This is the positive foundation on which you’ll build the massive engine of success.
-Be thankful for your desire, for your dream, for the arms and legs you have to build it with, the people in your life that will help you.
+Be thankful for your desire, for your dream, for the arms and legs you have to build it with, and for the people in your life that will help you.
 Be thankful for big things and small things.
-Start every day by listing your three daily gratitudes.
+Start every day by listing your three gratitudes.
 They can be different every day, although you will find that over a year you will revisit your favorites regularly.
 Hold them in your mind throughout the day.
 Revisit them at breaks and during meals, and again before you go to sleep.
 A mindset of gratitude generates the hormonal food for a positive disposition, which is a fertile breeding ground for belief.

-- See It.
+- See it.
 Describe your dream.
 Use detailed, precise words to draw a picture of your desired future.
-Capture it in writing, or in a drawing.
-Use photographs of other similar outcomes if that helps you, but make sure that you have defined a very precise image of success.
+Capture it in writing or in a drawing.
+Use photographs of other similar outcomes if that helps you, but make sure that you have defined a very precise image of your success.
 Speak it our loud.
-The day I said I was an author, I became an author.
-Do NOT spend any mental energy on what you do NOT want.
-If you allow your cognitive brain to be pre-occupied with talk about failure, or doubts, or fears, these will become your reality.
+Don’t spend any mental energy on what you do not want.
+If you allow your cognitive brain to be preoccupied with talk about failure, or doubts, or fears, these will become your reality.
 Your vision must be pure and positive.
-Work to control the conversation in your mind, so this picture predominates.
+Work to control the conversation in your mind, so this picture dominates.

 - Be it.
 Be the success you want to become.
-Once you have the clear image of the person you want to be, in the words of the famous athletic marketing slogan, “just do it”.
+Once you have the clear image of the person you want to be, in the words of the famous athletic marketing slogan: “Just do it!”
 I wish my advice were more intellectually elegant, but the road to success is that simple.
-Wear the clothes that the future you wears.
+Wear the clothes that the “future you” wears.
 Speak the way she speaks.
 Do what he does.
 In the beginning, this may be hard.
 It may even feel ridiculous.
-“How can I act like a successful fashion designer, before I make it onto the runways of Paris?”
-Here is the truth; when you fake it, you make it.
+But here is the truth: When you fake it, you make it.
 And I don’t use the word “fake” in a superficial or devious sense.
 You’re simply adopting the mantle of the future you.
-In a penetrating and enduring fashion, your embracing the future in this way modifies your prevailing mindset.
+In a penetrating and enduring fashion, embracing the future in this way modifies your prevailing mindset.
 Belief ensues, followed by success.

-One tiny recommendation with far-reaching impact: stand tall.
+I have one additional recommendation with far-reaching impact: stand tall.
 Practice your success posture.
-Seriously, stand in front of the mirror for two minutes every day.
-Raise your arms in the V for victory.
+Seriously, stand in front of the mirror every day.
+Raise your arms into a V for victory.
 Your brain reads these somatic messages.
 They become imprinted in your thoughts and actions.
 You can posture your way to peak performance.

 It’s in your hands!